 Though they may be similar, there’s no proof about the relation between the Tajiks’ Belyash and the Russian’s Peremech.
 Therefore, you can assume that Belyash is one of the Tajiks’ inventions.

-10. Shurbo – Meat And Vegetable Soup
+10. Shurbo – Meat and Vegetable Soup

 Shurbo is the generic term for a type of hearty vegetable soup in Tajikistan.
 It comprises potatoes, carrots, onions, peppers, and meat.
 The Tajiks often add tomatoes and other regional spices.
 Herbs would be the last addition once the soup is ready.